thomasrepnik/oxocard-sample/README.md

 # Oxocard Sample

-This is a small project that requires an Oxocard Science.
-The project displays an avatar whose appearance changes based on various influences.
+This is a small project that requires an [Oxocard Science](https://www.oxocard.ch/science/).
+The project displays an avatar whose appearance changes based on various environmental influences.

 Normal state: